uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/limiter_node_cls.rst

     belongs to the same graph ``g`` as ``src``, has the same ``threshold``.
 The list of predecessors, the list of successors, and the current count of broadcasts are not copied from ``src``.

+.. cpp:function:: receiver<DecrementType>& decrementer()

+    Obtains a reference to the embedded ``receiver`` object that is used for the internal counter adjustments.

 .. cpp:function:: bool try_put( const T &v )